jepsar/Jepsar-PrimeFaces-Theme/README.md

 # Jepsar PrimeFaces Theme

+**Note:** PrimeFaces 7 resolved the issues that made me create this project.
+If you are using PF 7 don't bother to use this.

 Having worked with [PrimeFaces](http://primefaces.org/) for a while I'm increasingly annoiyed by it's community themes (this was before PrimeFaces 6 with the Omega theme was released):

 * They look outdated